2024 European Parliament election in the Czech Republic: Background and previous election

 In October 2020, Radka Maxová resigned from ANO, and in March 2021, she started cooperating as a non-party member with the Czech Social Democratic Party (ČSSD), which had not won any seats in the previous election.
-In September 2022, Hynek Blaško resigned from SPD and now sits in the EP as an independent.
+In September 2022, Hynek Blaško resigned from SPD to sit in the EP as an independent.

 In June 2022, the only STAN MEP, Stanislav Polčák, announced he was suspending his membership in the party, following allegations that he was a member of corruption group led by his party colleague Petr Hlubuček.
 A year later, Polčák resumed his membership after the Czech police decided not to charge him with any criminal offence.

 Outgoing delegation

 The table shows the detailed composition of the Czech seats at the European Parliament as of 25 January 2024.